 This two-year, English-taught Master’s focuses on the design, analysis, and maintenance of machinery, structures, products as well as production processes.
 It covers the breadth of the field of mechanical engineering, addressing subareas like solid and fluid mechanics, materials science, control and robotics, design, manufacturing techniques, tribology, biomechanics, and more.
 Whichever subarea(s) you will focus on is completely up to you.
 Thanks to the diversity of specialisations that you can choose from, you can develop your own expertise in one (or more) of the various subdisciplines within mechanical engineering.

-You start your studies in September or February.
-In case you need to follow the Pre-Master's first, you can only start in September and continue with your Master's in February.
+You can start your studies in September or February.
+In case you need to follow the pre-master’s first, you can start in September and continue with the Master’s afterwards.

 Choose a specialisation